Mazda RX-8: PZ

 In May 2006, Mazda released the RX-8 PZ for the UK market.
 This car was jointly developed with motorsports company Prodrive.
 Only available with a six-speed manual, it featured custom 10-spoke alloy wheels supplied by Italian F1 team supplier OZ Racing in "Dark Silver" finish, mirrors developed to reduce drag, front and rear black mesh grilles, and a rear spoiler to provide more stability at higher speeds.
 Both the wheels and rear wing are badged in carbon fiber with "Prodrive".
 Significant revisions were also made to the suspension to improve the handling: dampers from Bilstein and coil springs from Eibach are used in addition to reducing the ride height by 15 mm and an increase in spring rate of 60%.
 Finally, the car was supplied with a unique upgraded twin exhaust system, with exhaust tailpipes branded as "Prodrive".
-Only 800 cars were made at an MSRP of £25,995.
+A total of 800 cars were made at an MSRP of £25,995.
 It was available in two colors, Galaxy Grey (380) and Brilliant Black (420).